klovgren/Homebrew_Install-Mac-Packages/README.txt

 	Check if Homebrew is installed, install it if not Check if the desired packages are installed, install them if not

 If you want additional packages, create a text file with the file extension ".package" with a list of the desired packages, separated by line breaks.
-OR Add to the list of packages within the script.
 They need to match the listed names in Homebrew's repository so make sure to search for the package first at: https://brew.sh